CenterForDigitalHumanities/Newberry-French-paleography/_page/transcriptions.md

 ## Transcriptions

 See below for a list of partial transcriptions for selected manuscript documents in this repository.
-Please feel free to post your own transcriptions to our Google group, for correction and possible uploading to the site later on.

 <listing></listing>
 {% for transcription in site.transcriptions | sort: 'title' %}